 The County's 2021-2022 fiscal year ended on June 30, 2022.
 The Couty preliminarily estimates that fiscal year 2021-2022 privilege tax collections were approximately \$16 million or 1.3% less than fiscal year 2020-2021.
 Privilege taxes are impacted by economic activity and a decline in economic activity can negatively impact collections.
-Privilege tax collections for the first quarter of the 2022-2023 fiscal year are down compared to the first quarter of 2021-2022.
 Given the uncertainties surrounding Covid-19 and general economic conditions, the County cannot predict how much privilege tax collections will be negatively impacted in FY 2023.